suitangi/Minimal-Newtab/README.md

   - Saturation: adjust the saturation (how colorful) of the background
   - Contrast: adjust the contrast of the background
   - Blur: adjust the blur of the background (default is no blur)
+- ❤ : Add or remove the current background to favorites
+- 🗑️: Remove this background (won't show this background again)
 - Reset Button: resets the extension, wiping all data and restarts it (use this option when the widget is lost off-screen somehow)
 - About Button: see information regarding the extension
+  - Report background: used to report a broken/low quality background

 ### Bookmarks
 - Move the mouse to the right most part of the window to access bookmarks.